 - How Should Product Managers Say No? (by productcoalition.com)

 3.3 Learn a consistent method for answering PM interview questions

-As mentioned previously, Lyft will ask you questions that fall into certain categories: product sense, execution, and leadership.
-Each of these three broad categories contains subcategories that can be attacked with a predefined method.
-Nailing down a method for each question type will enable you to build strong interview habits.
+As we mentioned before, Lyft will ask you questions that fall into 3 categories: product sense, execution, and leadership.
+Each of these categories include subcategories of questions that can be approached with answer frameworks.

 - Product sense interview (Facebook guide that also applies to Lyft)